-Shoot From Below Set
+Shoot From Below

 Shoot from below (SFB) is so called because a pressurised jet is shot up from below with the pressurised jet replacing the normal Worthington Jet.
 The main benefit of SFB is that the jet is consistent and repeatable and means it is easier to get collisions and far easier to get complex collisions.
-As with traditional drops, aligning the valves/drops can still be time consuming and frustrating.

-I started shoot from below (SFB) many years ago with a fairly simple set-up; pressurised garden sprayer bottle, a piece of tube and a valve.
+I started shoot from below (SFB) many years ago with a fairly simple set-up; a pressurized garden sprayer bottle, a piece of tube and a valve.
 I had mixed results with this until I added a pressure gauge.
-Adding the gauge changed things completely.
-Knowing the air pressure allowed me to start getting consistent results.
-Over time I added more parts, experimented with different accessories and slowly settled on the system I use now.

 SFB has become more and more popular with the dropper crowd and I am getting many questions and requests about it so I put together the below describing my set up and some of the things I have tried.

-Here is my complete set up, or at least the set up I use most often.
 The small frame on the right is the SFB equipment.

-And here is the same set up with a high tech splash guard I invented 🙂
+And here is the same set up with a high-tech splash guard I invented 🙂

 The SFB equipment comprises: